Lukrez/SkyBlock-Multiplayer/languages/README.txt

 deusch.yml - updated

-nederlands.yml - updated : This file has been translated from jackkiej.
+nederlands.yml - updated : This file has been written from jackkiej. portuguese - updated : This file has been written from JotaFaD.